Table of contents

 Current Research on Schizophrenia (Updated April 2020)

-The National Center for Biotechnology Information has a thorough resource through the Genetic Testing Registry with reports on clinical and research tests for schizophrenia.
+The National Center for Biotechnology Information has a thorough resource through the Genetic Testing Registry with reports on clinical and research tests for the condition.
 It includes a section test for all associated and related genes.

 The U.S. National Library of Medicine has a catalogue of more than 3000 studies on schizophrenia, including some currently happening and expected to report results within a year or two.

-This catalogue from Omim includes a phenotype-gene relationships table with details on the location of genes associated with schizophrenia.
+This catalogue from Omim includes a phenotype-gene relationships table with details on the location of genes associated with the condition.

 There is no doubt that this condition has earned a number of studies to understand it and better study the effect of genetic variation on function and structure of the brain.
 This 2018 abstract from PubMed gives a description of imaging genetics for the study of schizophrenia.